pletzer/mpinum/README.md

-flexible as it allows to access data from any process--not necessarily a neighboring one. pnumpy is designed to work seamlessly with numpy's slicing operators ufunc, etc., making it easy to transition your code from using numpy arrays to pnumpy arrays.
+flexible as it allows to access data from any process--not necessarily a neighboring one. pnumpy is designed to work seamlessly with numpy's slicing operators ufunc, etc., making it easy to transition your code to a parallel computing environment.

 ## How to get pnumpy